prisma/prisma1/docs/1.7/03-Tutorials/04-Cluster-Deployment/01-Digital-Ocean-(Docker-Machine).md

 The cluster registry is stored in `~/.prisma/config.yml`.
 It lists all the clusters you can use to deploy your Prisma services (excluding the ones you configured through the Prisma Cloud).

-There is two ways how you can a new cluster to the registry:
+There are two ways to add a new cluster to the registry:

 1. Use the interactive Prisma CLI using the  `prisma cluster add` command
 1. Open `~/.prisma/config.yml` and add the cluster manually